AmelieEve/RIIV/README.md

 size small
 ```

+The test database is a small set of similar images.

 ## Feature extraction and outputs

 The feature extraction phase shall use OpenCV to extract characteristics from all images.
-These characteristics can be of various types, being as simple as a density of black pixels (after a binarization) or as complex as SIFT.
+These characteristics can be of various types, being as simple as a density of black pixels (after a binarization) or as complex as corners detection.

 These features will be presented in a ARFF file format representing the whole processed image base.
 An ARFF file looks like that :